 ¡Hola!
-I am Paulina Pérez-Duarte Mendiola, MD, MSc
+I am Paulina Pérez-Duarte Mendiola, MD, MSc, PhD!

 I am a clinical paediatrician and medical anthropologist.
 My career has focused on improving the holistic outcomes of children’s health and addressing healthcare inequalities.